trustoverip/spec-up-t-website/docs/various-roles/developers-guide/intro.md

   `"version": "0.11.29"` to `"version": "0.11.30"`
 - Run `npm publish`

-Note: The Spec-Up-T installer repo has two package.json files.
-One is in the root and belongs to the repo itself.
+Note: The Spec-Up-T installer repository has two package.json files.
+One is in the root and belongs to the repository itself.
 The other is inside the directory that contains a full Spec-Up-T installation.
 This is the package.json that will be used later.
 The first one is only used for the installation itself.
 For simplicity, keep both version numbers the same.

 The new package will be available as soon as it is uploaded.